alsmola/graphgrc/scf/end-082-automaticspamandphishingprotectionupdates.md

-# END-08.2 - Automatic Spam and Phishing Protection Updates
+# SCF - %!S(string=END-08.2 - Automatic Spam and Phishing Protection Updates)
 Mechanisms exist to automatically update anti-phishing and spam protection technologies when new releases are available in accordance with configuration and change management practices.
 ## Mapped framework controls
 ### NIST 800-53